A Brief History

 Following the Twin Villages model, which operates under the nonprofit Damariscotta River Association, John began reaching out to existing local nonprofit organizations in hopes of finding one that would allow the project to operate under its nonprofit status (for the first year at least).
 He received lots of helpful information and encouragement during this process, but the project wasn’t a good fit for any of these organizations for a variety of reasons, so the decision was made to start a brand new nonprofit, and fast.
 They knew the timeline would now be very tight to launch for the 2017 growing season, but they didn’t want to wait until 2018.
 Fortunately, both John and Patty had nonprofit experience, and Leah Bennett, a business associate of John’s and the treasurer of another nonprofit, was available to help John with the nonprofit application process.

 John quickly reached out to several people who he and Patty thought might be interested in serving on the board of this new nonprofit, and they were delighted when twelve people responded positively.
-Meanwhile, Theda worked with the Merrymeeting Gleaners to get their assistance in determining what vegetables the smaller and often undersupplied local food banks and pantries needed most, and to make a plan with them for their help with both harvesting and transporting the harvest.
+Meanwhile, Theda worked with the Merrymeeting Gleaners to get their assistance in determining what vegetables the smaller, and often undersupplied, local food banks and pantries needed most, and to make a plan with them for their help with both the harvesting and the transportation of the harvest.

-Between mid-March and mid-April, three long meetings were held involving the board and staff, facilitated by John, during which many ideas were discussed and refined, bylaws were created, board officers were elected, a budget was approved, and the project was named.
+Between mid-March and mid-April 2017, three long meetings were held involving the board and staff during which many ideas were discussed and refined, bylaws were created, board officers were elected, a budget was approved, and the project was named.
 By late April, Growing to Give* had become an IRS-approved 501(c)(3) nonprofit with a strong board, an experienced staff, and a detailed plan to grow and donate approximately two tons of veggies during the 2017 pilot season.
-By mid-May, the Growing to Give website and a Facebook page had been launched, a newsletter had been sent to potential volunteers and donors, the date of the first event to be hosted by Growing to Give at Scatter Good Farm had been set, and seedlings were growing in the greenhouse!

 For additional chapters to this story, please check out the news section of this website, and our Facebook page.
 We hope you will get involved with Growing to Give and help us write the next chapter of this story!